karthikv/my-style/README.md

 [styles/techcrunch.css](https://github.com/karthikv/my-style/blob/master/styles/techcrunch.css).)

 This CSS will be reinserted upon revisiting Techcrunch, thereby saving your styles.
-Pressing command + control + m once more will hide the textarea, but your contents will still be retained.
+Pressing control + m once more will hide the textarea, but your contents will still be retained.

 ## Installation
 You may install My Style at the